ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.backitup/README.md

 1. Standard Backup
     - This backup corresponds to the backup contained in IoBroker which can be started in the console via the call "./iobroker backup".
 However, it is done here through the specified settings in the adapter configuration or the OneClick Backup widget without having to use the console.
-2. Complete backup
-    - This backup secures the complete IoBroker folder including all subfolders and their files including file permissions.
-In this case, the file size should not be ignored, because such a backup often has several hundred MB.
-To make sure that all the latest states have to be backed up, you have to set this in the configuration of the hack at IoBroker Stop / Start.
-3. CCU Backup (Homematic)
+2. CCU Backup (Homematic)
     - This backup offers the possibility to save 3 different variants of a homematic installation (CCU original / pivCCU / Raspberrymatic).
 The execution of this backup can also be done through the settings specified in the adapter configuration or the OneClick Backup widget.
-4. mysql backup (localhost)
+3. mysql backup (localhost)
-    - This separately adjustable backup, if activated, will be created for every backup whether "minimal" or "complete" and will be deleted after expiration of the specified retention time.
+    - This separately adjustable backup, if activated, will be created for "minimal" and will be deleted after expiration of the specified retention time.
 FTP or CIFS are also valid for this backup unless set for the other IoBroker backup types.
-5. Redis backup
+4. Redis backup
-    - This separately adjustable backup, if activated, will be created for every backup whether "minimal" or "complete" and will be deleted after expiration of the specified retention time.
+    - This separately adjustable backup, if activated, will be created for "minimal" and will be deleted after expiration of the specified retention time.
 FTP or CIFS are also valid for this backup unless set for the other IoBroker backup types.

-## 2. Preparation
-The following steps should be used to use the adapter (if the v1 / v2 / v3 backup script was used, first delete everything (disable / delete data points / enum.functions / shell script and javascript!)
+5. History backup
+    - This separately adjustable backup, if activated, will be created for "minimal" and will be deleted after expiration of the specified retention time.
+FTP or CIFS are also valid for this backup unless set for the other IoBroker backup types.

-## 3. Use Ftp, CIFS, NFS, Copy or Dropbox for the optional backup on a Nas?
+## 2. Use Ftp, CIFS, NFS, Copy or Dropbox for the optional backup on a Nas?
 - CIFS:
     - CIFS mount is not a problem on Linux.
     - It should be noted that cifs-utils is installed